-The following key outcome statements use words to describe what the three Islands will be like 10 years or more from now.
+The following key outcome statements describe what the three Islands will be like 10 years or more from now.
 These statements will guide decisions about how Council and others will manage and use the Islands over the next 10 years.